Keyshawn Johnson: Tampa Bay Buccaneers

 Johnson was traded on April 12, 2000, to the Tampa Bay Buccaneers for two first round draft choices (13th – John Abraham – and 27th – Anthony Becht – overall) in the 2000 NFL draft.
 Soon after Johnson arrived in Tampa Bay, they signed him to an 8-year, $56 million contract extension with the Buccaneers that made him the highest-paid wide receiver in the NFL.
+In Week 9 of the 2000 season, he had six receptions for 121 yards and a touchdown in a 41–13 win over the Minnesota Vikings.
+In Week 16 against the St. Louis Rams, he had seven receptions for 116 yards and two touchdowns in the 38–35 victory.
+In the 2000 season, he had 71 receptions for 874 yards and eight touchdowns.

+In Week 5 of the 2001 season, Johnson had eight receptions for 140 yards in the 31–28 overtime loss on the road against the Tennessee Titans.
+In Week 6, he had ten receptions for 159 yards in a 17–10 loss to the Pittsburgh Steelers.
+In the 2001 season, Johnson had 106 receptions for 1,266 yards and one touchdown in 15 games.
+He was named to his third Pro Bowl.

 At that time he was joining a team that had fallen one game short of the Super Bowl the previous season.
+In Week 5 of the 2002 season, he had six receptions for 131 yards and a touchdown in the 20–6 win over the Atlanta Falcons.
+In Week 9, he had nine receptions for 133 yards and two touchdowns in a 38–24 win over the Minnesota Vikings.
+In Week 16, he had eight receptions for 132 yards and a touchdown in a 17–7 loss to the Pittsburgh Steelers.
 In 2002 Johnson went on to win a Super Bowl with the Buccaneers after the arrival of new head coach Jon Gruden, who succeeded Tony Dungy.
 Johnson had 76 catches for 1,088 yards and five touchdowns; in the playoffs, he had eight catches for 125 yards and a touchdown against the Eagles, then had six grabs for 69 yards in the Super Bowl.

-However, his bitter relationship with Gruden (illustrated by a video clip of him yelling at Gruden on the sidelines) led to his de-activation for the final 7 games of the 2003 season.
+In Week 9 of the 2003 season, Johnson had ten receptions for 123 yards in a 17–14 loss to the New Orleans Saints.
+His bitter relationship with Gruden (illustrated by a video clip of him yelling at Gruden on the sidelines) led to his de-activation for the final seven games of the 2003 season.
+He had 45 receptions for 600 yards and three touchdowns in ten games in the 2003 season.
 The following offseason, he was traded to the Dallas Cowboys, where he was reunited with Bill Parcells, his coach while he was with the New York Jets.